The information in this article is up to date for tax year 2024 (returns filed in 2025).

 • Any other winnings subject to federal taxes

-Income from illegal activities is taxable.
+Income from illegal activities is taxable, and you are required to pay tax on it.
 So, if you earned a living by selling drugs, you must report the income on Schedule 1 (Form 1040), or on Schedule C (Form 1040) if it’s from your self-employment activity.

 As a U.S. citizen, you are obligated to serve jury duty.
 If you are summoned, you will most likely be paid a daily rate for your time.
 Any pay you receive must be reported on your tax return.
-If you had to give the money to your employer because they paid your salary while you served, you can deduct the amount as an adjustment to your income.
+If you had to give the money to your employer because they paid your salary while you served, you can deduct the amount as an adjustment to your income through itemized deductions.
+Get your biggest possible refund with ezTaxReturn – start filing now!

 Bartering

 Bartering is when you and another person exchange one good or service for another.
+When bartering, calculating taxable income involves determining the fair market value of the goods or services received.
 Although no money is involved, the IRS still expects you to report the fair market value of the items you received.

 Sometimes when people can’t afford to buy what they want, they’ll use a five-finger discount instead.
 Clothes, jewelry, designer handbags, razors, laundry detergent – nothing is off limits.
 If you steal property, you must report the fair market value of the item in the year you stole it, unless you return it to the rightful owner the same year.